Cale/Grid-Mapper/README.md

 Head over to the [releases](https://github.com/Cale/Grid-Mapper/releases "releases") page for download options.

 ## Philosophy
 Grid Mapper is designed for the casual FT8 user.
 It's primary function allows the operator to quickly see where the station being worked is located and easy access to that station's QRZ info.
 This solved a personal pain point of mine that involved lots of manual typing of callsigns and grid squares into various websites to get the same information.

+When I created this app I didn't realize a similar app called [GridTracker](https://gridtracker.org/) existed.
+For a more "kitchen sink" approach to this concept, give that app a try.

 ## Roadmap
 Next steps include: